 Flexible study options

 Tailor your degree to your interests with our range of optional modules and flexible pathway structure.
 For example, you can pursue pathways in:

-You can also choose to study this course over three years with our BA Archaeology and Anthropology.
-Other four year options include:
+Alternatively, you can study this course over three years by choosing our BA Archaeology and Anthropology degree.